Baltimore Bankruptcy Lawyers

 LeViness, Tolzman & Hamilton provides assistance to residents of Baltimore and other areas of Maryland seeking debt relief under Chapter 13.
 Our Baltimore bankruptcy lawyers have firsthand experience walking many clients through the Chapter 13 process and may be able to do the same for you.
 We do everything possible to protect your interest and help you on your way to a fresh start.
 Unlike some bankruptcy petition preparation services, our lawyers will attend the meeting of creditors with you.
 We will appear on your behalf during court hearings and will negotiate with the trustee to create a legally acceptable and administrable Chapter 13 plan.

-Contact the Law Offices of LeViness, Tolzman & Hamilton for a Free Consultation with a Baltimore Bankruptcy Lawyer Experienced in Both Chapter 7 and Chapter 13 Cases
+Contact LeViness, Tolzman & Hamilton for a Free Consultation with a Baltimore Bankruptcy Lawyer Experienced in Both Chapter 7 and Chapter 13 Cases